 Documentary shorts — unscripted — featuring farmers, artisans, and others

-A simple idea led two women into a thriving new enterprise.
-Creating backyard mini-farms for homeowners who want to start growing their own fresh herbs and vegetables, but lack the time or resources to do it themselves.
+A simple idea led two women into a thriving new agricultural enterprise.
+Creating backyard mini-farms for homeowners who want to start growing their own fresh herbs and vegetables, but lack the time or know-how to do it themselves.
 A considerable amount of food can be grown in a small area of land, and depending on one’s geographic location, the food can be grown outdoors throughout much of the year.
 As food prices rise, these types of mini-farms take on new economic meaning!

 It’s no easy task being a farmer.
 What makes it even more challenging these days is to find affordable land in the first place.
 I hear frequent stories along these lines from those just starting out, and, from those who have been farming for awhile.
 The veteran farmers shake their heads and say something has to change if we’re going to rely on getting our food locally.